gabriel-riva/conectacesurg/replit.md

 - JSON request/response format
 - Error handling with consistent error messages
 - File upload endpoints for media handling

+## Recent Changes

+### January 2025
+- **Announcements System Simplified**: Removed unnecessary fields (type, priority, image upload) to focus on essential functionality
+- **Enhanced User Experience**: Implemented "read more" functionality for long announcements and "see all" dialog for viewing all active announcements
+- **Improved Dialog Behavior**: Fixed dialog sizing and scroll issues to ensure proper display on all screen sizes
+- **Bug Fixes**: Resolved JSON parsing errors and duplicate UI elements in announcement dialogs

 ## External Dependencies